Updated: Jun 26

 Do we have ears to listen?

 I think as a nation we are toying with the Almighty.
 This has nothing to do with who is currently president, who was the last president, who was president in the 70's or 80's.
 This has nothing to do with upholding our country's laws.
 They should be upheld.
+I'm not talking about politics here.
+So please don't make this about that.
 This has everything to do with us as a society turning further from God.
 This is about how we treat each other.
 Our morals are lower.
 Our compassion is less.
 Our anger and selfishness are greater.
 We turn a blind eye and deaf ear to injustice.

 We deceive ourselves if we think God blesses this kind of behavior.
 He doesn't.